bustle/sammie/README.md

 ### Commands

 `sammie init <name>`: Initialize a SAM project with a name
 Options:
 `-y, --yaml`: Generate yaml for SAM template.
 Defaults to json, because javascript.

 `sammie deploy`: Deploy a SAM project
 Options:
-`-t, --template` Path to the SAM template.
+`-t, --template`: Path to the SAM template.
 Defaults to `sam.json` in the current directory.
+`-p, --parameters`: A list of parameters to override in your template.

 ### Bootstrapping existing SAM projects